alanl0566/sep11-freedom-project/entries/entry06.md

 ### Skills and EDP

-Engineering Design Process = Communicate the results, communicating with people helps me know more about making something better
+Engineering Design Process = Communicate the results, communicating with people helps me know more about making something better.

-Communication: Communication In-class presentation and Expo elevator pitch helps me learns and I can learn from the takeaways [Previous](entry05.md) | [Next](entry07.md)
+Communication: Communication In-class presentation and Expo elevator pitch helps me learns and I can learn from the takeaways.

+[Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)